atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 # Progress of Insight Map

-For an extended analysis of the map of the progress of insight, please read **Chapter 6** from the [Manual of Insight]({{< ref "the-manual-of-insight.md" >}}).
+For an extended analysis of the map (stages) of the progress of insight, please read **Chapter 6** from the [Manual of Insight]({{< ref "the-manual-of-insight.md" >}}).

-Alternatively you can read an shorter text by Mahasi Sayadaw, found on our website:
+Alternatively you can read a shorter text by Mahasi Sayadaw, available on our website:

 - [The Progress of Insight]({{< ref "the-progress-of-insight.md" >}})

 ## Download The map

-This map is just a simplified version (created by MVMR) of Steve Armstrong's map included in the "Abhidhamma Reference Tables" found on the appendix of the [Manual of Insight]({{< ref "the-manual-of-insight.md" >}}).
+This map is just a simplified version (created by MVMR) of Steve Armstrong's work included in the "Abhidhamma Reference Tables" found on the appendix of the [Manual of Insight]({{< ref "the-manual-of-insight.md" >}}).

 [Progress of Insight Stages Map](https://mahasivipassana.com/downloads/pdf/progress_of_insight_map.pdf)